jaceva/react-challenge/instructions.md

 This component will:
 - Render a `form` with:
   - The `onSubmit` attribute set to the callback function passed in via `props`
-  - 3 controlled `input` components, one for each piece of appointment data
+  - 3 controlled `input` components, to be used for the title, date and time appointment data
-  - a `ContactPicker` component with the contacts list passed in via props.
+  - A `ContactPicker` component with the contacts list passed in via props
   - A submit button
 - Use `getTodayString()` to set the `min` attribute of the date `input`.

 ### Hint

 - Import the `ContactPicker` component
-- Use `<form onSubmit={props.handler} >` for the form
+- Use `<form onSubmit={callback} >` to create the html form, where `callback` is the function passed via `props` for handling the form submission
 - The children of the form should be `<input>`s of `type` text, date, time and submit
 - The `value` attribute of the input fields should be set to the associated variable in `props`
 - The `onChange` attribute for each of the `<input>` elements and the `ContactPicker` should be set to a callback function that passes `e.target.value` to the associated setter function